arkirchner/arkirchner.github.io/_posts/2023-02-18-rails-vector-tiles.md

 end
 ```

 Unfortunately, Rails does not understand geometric data out of the box.
 The fantastic [RGeo GEM](https://github.com/rgeo/rgeo) can help with that.
-RGeo has a wrapper around an ActiveRecord's database connections to add geometry data support.
+RGeo has a wrapper around ActiveRecord's database connections to add geometry data support.

 Please add the GEM to your Gemfile.